2022-07-10 by Paul Wagner

 Thay founded a lovely, Buddhist community known as “Sweet Potato” near Paris in the 1970s, shortly after he left Vietnam.
 In 1982, it was time to expand into Plum Village, which began as a small, rustic farm and developed into what is now the largest Buddhist monastery in Europe.

-“When You Touch One Thing With Deep Awareness, You Touch Everything.”
+“When You Touch One Thing With Deep Awareness, You Touch Everything.” - Thich Nhat Hanh

-Thay’s Remarkable Accomplishments
+Thay’s Impressive Accomplishments

 Thay was very busy in his youth, which continued throughout his life.
 In the early 1960s, he founded Lá Bối Press, Van Hanh Buddhist University, The Order of Interbeing (Tiep Hien Order), The Unified Buddhist Church, and the School of Youth for Social Service.
 The latter provided immeasurable value to Vietnam by sending young Buddhist workers to rural areas to build schools and clinics, and to help rebuild infrastructure in towns and villages.
+I remember the first time I sat in a silent meditation retreat that lasted several days.
+My body screamed—tension knotting every muscle, my nervous system firing like a live wire.
+Breath work became my anchor when my mind threatened to shatter.
+It wasn’t about chasing peace or enlightenment.
+It was about learning to stay with the raw, ugly chaos inside without running away.
+I’ve done thousands of intuitive readings, but one moment sticks with me.
+A client came in utterly blocked, grief stuck in their chest like concrete.
+We didn’t talk through it.
+Instead, I guided them to shake, tremble, and let their body do its own releasing.
+That raw, physical surrender cracked open a door where words had failed.
+Watching that shift reminded me how powerfully the body remembers what the mind tries to forget.

 His monasteries and Dharma centers include: